regulaforensics/DocumentReader-web-python-client/dev.md

 2. The generator treats the discriminator value as a string, but in our case it's numbers.
 To solve this problem, changes have been made to the model_generic.mustache template.
+3. By default, when the discriminator was unknown, the client threw an error.
+To avoid this, such models will be skipped.
+To solve this problem, changes have been made to the model_generic.mustache template.

 ## Problem solving